JasneetDua/Data-Structures-and-Algorithms/Topics/07. Greedy-Algorithms/README.md

   - Optimal substructure
 - Any problem having the above properties
   - Guaranteed to have an optimal greedy solution
-- Matroids - way to prove greedy optimality
+- **Matroids** - way to prove greedy optimality
-  - If a problem has the properties of a matroid, it is guaranteed to have an optimal greedy solution
+  - If a problem has the properties of a **matroid**, it is guaranteed to have an optimal greedy solution

 <!-- attr: { showInPresentation:true, style:'' } -->
 <!-- # Optimal Greedy Algorithms -->